Parkwood Trust

 What form of ownership do you have at Parkwood?

-Residents at Parkwood purchase a Licence to Occupy.
-This is the most common form of ownership in New Zealand retirement villages and gives residents the right to occupy for life and use of the community facilities.
+Residents at Parkwood purchase an Occupation Right Agreement (ORA).
+This is the most common form of ownership in retirement villages in New Zealand and gives the resident the right to occupy for life and use of the community facilities.

 Parkwood Village